Fasting and abstinence of the Coptic Orthodox Church: The Fast of the Apostles

 The Apostles' Fast varies in length from two to six weeks (15 to 49 days).
 It begins on the Monday following the Sunday of Pentecost and extends to the feast day of Saint Peter and Paul the Apostle on 5 Epip (July 12).
 This fasting period commemorates the struggles of the Apostles to preach Christianity to the world.
 Its length varies yearly depending on the date of Easter, which in turn determines the date of Pentecost.
 The people who are fasting are allowed to eat vegan food and fish.

 The Fast of the Dormition of the Mother of God

 This fast is fifteen days long and precedes the feast of the Dormition of the Mother of God.
 This fasting period is fasted to ask for the intercessions of Mary, mother of Jesus.
 It begins on 1 Mesori (August 7) and ends on 16 Mesori (August 22).
-For this particular fast, abstinence from fish is left to the Pope's discretion.
-Pope Cyril VI of Alexandria allowed it, whereas Pope Shenouda III of Alexandria forbade it.